-A Working Future and a new era of collaboration4 January 2017
+A Working Future and a New Era of Collaboration

 A report on the successful A Working Future programme, driven by Plan International, which provides viable employment to youth in Uganda, with a unique model for driving change in partnership with business.